llpeterson/direct/framing.md

 </figure>

 There are several ways to address the framing problem.
-This section uses several different protocols to illustrate the various points in the design space.
+This section uses three different protocols to illustrate the various points in the design space.
 Note that while we discuss framing in the context of point-to-point links, the problem is a fundamental one that must also be addressed in multiple-access networks like Ethernet and Wi-Fi.